google/WebFundamentals/src/content/en/tools/chrome-devtools/snippets.md

 {# wf_updated_on: 2016-06-26 #}
 {# wf_published_on: 2015-10-12 #}

-# Run snippets of code from any page {: .page-title }
+# Run Snippets Of Code From Any Page {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}